PeridexisErrant/Scripts-for-the-Starter-Pack/README.md

 It assumes that the target pack is in the same parent folder as the destination pack (from which the script is run).
 It checks for compatible packs; iterating through possible candidates by minor DF release, then pack release number - treating vanilla DF as pack release zero.

 When the first compatible pack is found, it copies the gamelog and save folder from the target to the destination, and if copying from a Starter Pack also copies the `User Generated Content` folder and the soundsense sound files to avoid a slow re-download.

-#### /LNP/utilities/World Viewer/World Viewer.bat
-A batch file that checks whether the system is 32 or 64 bit, and launches the appropriate version of World Viewer.
-Simplifies the utilities list when you show this instead of two executables.